2020 Fantasy Baseball Ranking Tiers: Outfield

 If you’re searching for your OF4, feel free to skip most of the tier above for the players in this tier.

-There’s not serious damage to Davis’ shoulder, so the only hurdle in his way of a huge breakout season is guaranteed playing time.
+The only hurdle in Davis’ way of a huge breakout season is guaranteed playing time.
 Choo is better in points leagues than roto, but he’s giving you solid across-the-board production year in and year out.

-Verdugo has yet to swing a bat, so expect a delay to his season.
+Verdugo is healthy and ready to go.
 The long-term outlook is promising as a blend of Benintendi/Markakis/Yelich.
 Dozier has multi-position eligibility and has been a popular target in the middle rounds of drafts.
 Don’t allow Kansas City to scare you off.

-With Ryan Braun suffering from rotator cuff soreness, Garcia should play every day early in the season.
+With Ryan Braun DHing, Garcia should play every day early in the season.
 He’s been sneaky good for the past few seasons.
-We covered Kingery in the shortstop tiers.
+We covered Kingery in the shortstop tiers preview.

 Peralta overperformed in 2018, which caused his 2019 draft price to spike.
 He came back to earth in 2019, causing his draft price to tank.
 The pendulum may have swung too far, though, as he’s a draft-day bargain in 2020.